 Experience the joy of creating fun and amazing activities for children who are full of life and love learning.
 Influence the future of infants, toddlers, and preschoolers by shaping their intellectual, social, emotional, and physical development.
 Utilize critical and creative thinking skills necessary for working with young children.
-This Child Development Associate (CDA)/Equivalency program provides the advanced credentials necessary to meet Department of Children and Families (DCF) licensing standards.

 The following table illustrates the program structure:

 Monday – Friday, 8 a.m. – 2:30 p.m.

 - Childcare Regulations

 - Health, Safety, and Nutrition for Young Children

 - Child Development

 - Assessment Methods